-Configuration

-In this example HSD50 instance "DISKS" (configured at the previous step) is assigned with SCS ID "3238746238" and MSCP allocation class 1.

-Set SCS system ID and the MSCP allocation class.

-These setting must be the same for all HSD50 controllers loaded!

-Note that the MSCP allocation class must be different from the allocation class of the VAX node (excuding some special cases when they can be the same - please refer to OpenVMS Guides on Clusters configuration for more

-For nodes it is set using MODPARAMS.DAT and AUTOGEN

-Refer to OpenVMS User's Guides for details
+Example: Set VISKS scs_system_id=3238746238 mscp_allocation_class= In this example HSD50 instance "DISKS" (configured at the previous step) is assigned with SCS ID "3238746238" and MSCP allocation class 1.
+Description Set SCS system ID and the MSCP allocation class. ↑ These setting must be the same for all HSD50 controllers loaded!
+Note that the MSCP allocation class must be different from the allocation class of the VAX node (excuding some special cases when they can be the same - please refer to OpenVMS Guides on Clusters configuration for more details).
+For nodes it is set using MODPARAMS.DAT and AUTOGEN Refer to OpenVMS User's Guides for details